Signe Backman, Chair

 The following notices are provided in compliance with the City’s Public Participation Program to disseminate information throughout the local planning process leading to adoption of the comprehensive plan, development regulations to implement the plan, and legislative amendments to both.

 The Planning Commission shall have all powers and perform all duties specified for the planning agency by Chapter 35A.63 RCW, together with any other duties or authority which may be conferred upon them by laws of the State, or the ordinances of the City; provided, that nothing in Raymond Municipal Code (RMC) 2.75 shall be constructed as limiting the right of the City to exercise any power granted to any class of City as provided by law.

 The Planning Commission shall conduct public hearings relating to the comprehensive plan and the implementation thereof, including but not limited to zoning, official map, platting, and subdivision regulations.
-The Planning Commission is also authorized to review and make recommendations on the adoption and the enforcement of coordinated plans and regulations for the physical development of the City.
-The Planning Commission shall be advisory and it shall advise the City Council for the final approval.
+The Planning Commission is also authorized to review and make recommendations on proposed land use ordinances involving land use, and the adoption/enforcement of coordinated plans and regulations for the physical development of the City.

 GROWTH MANAGEMENT ACT

-The City of Raymond has received grant funding from the Washington State Department of Commerce to conduct the Growth Management Act (GMA) periodic review and update of the City’s Comprehensive Plans and Development Regulations required by RCW 36.70A.130(4).
-To view information related to the GMA update, please check back here as we will update throughout the process.
+The City of Raymond has received grant funding from the Washington State Department of Commerce and Department of Ecology to conduct the Growth Management Act (GMA) periodic review and update of the City’s Comprehensive Plan and Development Regulations required by RCW 36.70A.130(4).